ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 This policy can be updated at any time as the moderation team deems fit.
 We will always keep you informed of updates, as quickly as possible.

-You can view Diffs of the Code of Conduct changes [here](https://gitlab.com/KingThrillgore/volcano-lair-legal-mumbo-jumbo/-/tree/main).
+You can view Diffs of the Code of Conduct changes [here](https://gitlab.com/KingThrillgore/volcano-lair-legal-mumbo-jumbo/-/commits/main/discord-code-of-conduct.md).

+You can view a log of all moderator actions [here](https://gitlab.com/KingThrillgore/volcano-lair-legal-mumbo-jumbo/-/blob/main/discord-moderation-log.md).

 ## Discord Policies